k-wolk/booking-table-app/README.md

 Authentication is based on JWT tokens.

-First, sign in to receive a token:
+After creating a user account, sign in to receive a token:

 POST /signin